 4. Get your thoughts out there on LinkedIn

-If you’re wanting to sell widgets to engineering companies or PPE to hospitals… understand the challenges that these sectors face and again how your product or service can make improvements in these areas.
-Again, as we highlighted in point one.
-But then get busy finding angles and posting content targeted at decision makers in these areas… using a range of persuasive writing techniques will get your articles clicked on and read and you’ll become an authority in these areas… so when people are looking for products they’ll recognise and remember your value and you’ll become part of the mix of suppliers.
+Say, for example, you’re wanting to sell widgets to engineering companies or PPE to hospitals… Understand the challenges that these sectors face and again how your product or service can make improvements in these areas.
+You need to present them with a solution to an everyday problem.
+Get busy finding angles and posting content targeted at decision makers in these areas.
+Use a range of persuasive writing techniques that will get your articles clicked on and read.
+Become an authority in these areas!
+That way, when people are looking for products they’ll recognise and remember your value.
+Then, you’ll become part of the mix of suppliers.

 Don’t know how to generate angles or who to target?
 Then speak to us here at outside the Box and we’ll be more than happy to help you.

 5. Build on the tried and trusted but don’t be afraid to fail with something new… as eventually you’ll find a new tried and trusted

 No one likes to fail.
 That’s why people rely on certain trusted media channels and messages.
 They know if they send out a volume of communications and get a 0.01% response rate then it counts as a success.
 Yet there are so many new things to try.
 It’s only the fear of failure that is holding you back!